brucellino/hackfest-app/doc/step-by-step.md

 We will use external authentication to model users, having logins from at least ORCID and GitHub.
 These providers are necessary for the hack and open science aspects.
+We need to have the accounts linked eventually...

+  1. [ ] Add gems to Gemfile : `devise, omniauth-github` ; bundle install
+  1. [ ] Run the devise installer for the project: `rails generate devise:install`
+  1. [ ] Create the user model : `rails generate devise User`
+  1. [ ] Migrate the user : `rails db:migrate`
+  1. Set up configuration of the providers.
+We need to store client secrets in a way that won't be exposed on the web.
+The typical way of  doing this is to have them set in the environment, but this means that the shell needs to be set up just-so.
+We can alternatively store them in a config file.
+We'll use [Figaro](https://github.com/laserlemon/figaro) for this:
+    - [ ] Add figaro to your gems : `gem 'figaro'`
+    - [ ] Install it to your app : `figaro install`
+    - [ ] Add your secrets there : `github_client_secret: <secret_hash>`.
+Now you have `ENV['github_client_secret']`

 ### Add Platform Status Dashboard